jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **Past-Date Logic**: A `reflectionDate` computed property calculates the date in the past corresponding to the "days remaining" count.
     - **Photo Fetching**: `PhotoService` fetches images from the user's photo library for the calculated `reflectionDate`.
     - **Calendar Fetching**: `CalendarService` fetches calendar events for the `reflectionDate`.
+    - **Historical Events**: `WikipediaService` fetches "On This Day" historical events from Wikipedia's free API for the `reflectionDate`, showing events, births, deaths, and holidays from throughout history.
+No API key required, completely free with unlimited access.
     - **Settings**: A `SettingsView` allows users to select which calendars to fetch events from.
     - **Customizable Reminder Appearance**: Reminders can now have an optional description and a customizable background color selected from 8 pastel options.
     - **Splash Screen**: A custom splash screen is displayed on app launch.